industrial-ui/industrial-ui/docs/src/routes/docs/_docs/plan.md

 the future.

-## Dropdown
+<h2 id="dropdown">Dropdown</h2>

-The part of a lot of thoughts, philosophical component.
-By creating the dropdown, I changed a lot of ways how we can pass classes to components and configure them properly.
+The huge part.
+Because this is the first component created, a lot of utils were needed.
-Roadmap:
+Like a philosophical component, it went through many cycles of *think -> create -> think again -> refactor.*

 * ✅ Add a base markup for the dropdown
 * ✅ Create a template for the configuration JSON